Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Results

-Under the symmetries in Tab.~\ref{tab:tensors}, $\b{M}$ decomposes into a $2\times 0\rm{e} + 1\rm{e} + 3\times 2\rm{e} + 3\rm{e} + 4\rm{e}$ spherical tensor with 36 components.
-The constraints in Tab.~\ref{tab:constraints} fix the components for $\ell\in\{0, 1, 2, 3\}$, leaving only the nine $\ell = 4$ components to be predicted.
-The $\b{M}^*$ tensor decomposes into $0\rm{e} + 2\rm{e} + 4\rm{e}$, a spherical tensor with 15 components.
+With the symmetries shown in table~\ref{tab:tensors}, $\tens{M}$ decomposes into a $2\times 0\rm{e} + 1\rm{e} + 3\times 2\rm{e} + 3\rm{e} + 4\rm{e}$ spherical tensor with 36 independent components.
+The constraints in table~\ref{tab:constraints} fix the components for $\ell\in\{0, 1, 2, 3\}$, leaving only the nine $\ell = 4$ components to be predicted.
+The $\tens{M}^*$ tensor decomposes into $0\rm{e} + 2\rm{e} + 4\rm{e}$, a spherical tensor with 15 components.
 Of these, the components of the $\ell = 0$ and $\ell = 2$ irreducible representations are fixed.
-It is shown in App.~\ref{sec:ms-constraints} how the relations in Tab.~\ref{tab:constraints} for $\b{M}$, which correspond to 27 independent constraints, translate into six independent constraints for $\b{M}^*$.
+It is shown in App.~\ref{sec:ms-constraints} that the relations in table~\ref{tab:constraints} for $\tens{M}$, which correspond to 27 independent constraints, translate into six independent constraints for $\tens{M}^*$.

 As mentioned in Sec.~\ref{sec:data}, the training procedure for all closure models follows a supervised learning design, and the predicted and target tensors may be compared in either the spherical or Cartesian bases.
-The former requires less computation and raises a consideration related to the ability to exactly enforce constraints.
+The former requires less computation and allows us to investigate the effect of enforcing the modeling constraints in table~\ref{tab:constraints} during training.
+That is, while all constraints should undoubtedly be enforced during inference to guarantee physically valid predictions, this does not necessarily mean that they should be enforced during training.
+In this discussion and in the remainder of the paper, statements about training ``with and/or without constraints" refers only to enforcement of the \textit{modeling} constraints in table~\ref{tab:constraints}.
+The geometric (equivariance) and structural (index permutation symmetry) constraints are always enforced.

-While all constraints should undoubtedly be enforced at inference time to guarantee physically valid predictions, this does not necessarily mean that they should be enforced during training.
-Note that for both $\b{M}^*$ and $\b{M}$, the only unconstrained components are those of the $\ell = 4$ irreducible representation.
-If the ENN is made to predict only these components, the gradient signal during training will come entirely from the highest frequency part of the tensor, which may make the network more prone to find spurious features relevent only to the $4\rm{e}$ components.
+On the one hand, learning with enforcement requires the network to predict fewer tensor components, potentially making the learning problem easier.
+For example, when predicting either $\tens{M}^*$ or $\tens{M}$, the only unconstrained components are those of the $\ell = 4$ irreducible representation.
+Learning this contribution requires an output of nine components, rather than 36 or 15 for learning the full $\tens{M}$ or $\tens{M}^*$ tensors, respectively.